Murder of Casey Chadwick: Previous crime and failed deportation

-Jacques could not be deported because the Hatian government refused to accept him, saying that he could not prove that he was a citizen.
+Jacques could not be deported because the Haitian government refused to accept him, saying that he could not prove that he was a citizen.
 Federal agencies failed to deport Jacques on three separate occasions between 2002 and the murder of Chadwick.

 Senator Richard Blumenthal and Representative Joe Courtney jointly introduced "Casey's Law," a bill intended to expedite deportation of illegal immigrants who pose a threat to public safety or who have committed a violent crime, and to "crack down" on countries that delay or refuse official U.S. attempts to deport dangerous criminals to their home country.

 Federal investigation

 In January 2016, the Department of Homeland Security opened an investigation into the handling of the Jacques deportation by Immigration and Customs Enforcement.
 The report found that while ICE had failed to pursue all possible avenues to establish Jacques’ Haitian citizenship, it was unlikely to been able to satisfy the government of Haiti even if it had pursued all possible ways to establish his birth and citizenship.